 MOSH and MOAH testing of food and food contact materials – how to ensure safety and compliance?

-Reacting to concerns about the adverse health effects of mineral oil aromatic hydrocarbons (MOAH), the EU Standing Committee on Plants, Animals, Food and Feed (SC PAFF) published a report limiting their acceptable concentrations in food in the spring of 2022.1 The limits outlined in the report took effect immediately, although they are not legally binding until enforcement by the member states.
+Reacting to concerns about the adverse health effects of mineral oil aromatic hydrocarbons (MOAH), the EU Standing Committee on Plants, Animals, Food and Feed (SC PAFF) published a report limiting their acceptable concentrations in food in the spring of 2022.1 The limits outlined in the report took effect immediately, and dozens of products have since been withdrawn or recalled from the market for containing excessive amounts of MOAH.2

-As migration from food contact materials (FCMs) is one of the main sources, laboratory tests should be performed to detect MOAH and other mineral oil hydrocarbons in high-risk materials, such as recycled paper and board.
-MOSH and MOAH can also be screened directly from food products.
+As transfer from food contact materials (FCMs) is one of the main sources of mineral oil contamination, laboratory tests should be performed to measure the migration of MOSH and MOAH from high-risk materials, such as recycled paper and board.
+The compounds can also be analyzed directly from food products.

 Interested in food contact material testing?
 Download our webinar slides to learn what tests are necessary for which type of materials.

-The maximum acceptable levels of MOAH in different types of food are outlined in the EU PAFF standing committee’s summary report.3 The limits vary depending on the fat content of the food:
+EU maximum levels for MOAH in food were established in the SC PAFF summary report from April 2022.5 The levels are set to match the limits of quantification with currently available measurement techniques, and they vary depending on the fat content of the food:

 • 0.5 mg/kg for dry foods with a low fat/oil content (≤ 4% fat/oil)